PushOCCRP/Push-Backend/README.md

 ### iOS

 1. This is done using the generator scripts.
-Specifically run the generator with the -c command an it will create and convert the files for you automatically.
+Specifically run the generator with the -c command and it will create and convert the files for you automatically.

 1. From the back end go to "Notifications" -> "Preferences" and click "APNS Cert Upload".